pandosme/pandosme.github.io/docs/_posts/2022-10-04-objectpath.md

 # Prerequisite
 1. Axis camera
 2. [ObjectPath](https://api.aintegration.team/acap/objectpath?source=pages) ACAP
-3. A system with an MQTT client that consumes the data for some use case
+3. A system with an MQTT client that consumes and process the data for some use case
+_Example [Node-RED](https://nodered.org) that injects data into a databse like [Object Path Analyzer tool]({{ site.url }}/node-red/recipe/2022/10/03/objectpath-analyzer.html)_
+4. Access to some MQTT Broker

 # Validation
 The configuration page displays the 15 most recent detections visually augement over video and in a table.